 - Structure, including load-bearing walls and other primary structural members and primary structural systems as those terms are defined in §627.706, Fla.
 Stat.;

 - And any other item that has a deferred maintenance expense or replacement cost that exceeds $10,000 and the failure to replace or maintain such item negatively affects the items listed above as determined by the visual inspection portion of the structural integrity reserve study.

-SB 154 clarifies that items with a useful life of 20-25 years or more do not require reserves unless specific deferred maintenance costs are identified.
+SB 154 clarifies that items with a remaining useful life of greater than 25 years or more do not require reserves unless specific deferred maintenance costs are identified.
 This provides associations with more clarity on what must be included in their reserve studies.
 Now I’d like to talk specifically about a few specific items that I hear brought up fairly regularly that I’d like to cover as well: